nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

+**Note:**

-- **Note**: Java 17 or newer is required to run DLTbook
+- Java 17 or newer is required to run DLTbook

-- **Note**: If you have multiple versions of Java installed, you may need to specify the path to the correct version when running DLTbook
+- If you have multiple versions of Java installed, you may need to specify the path to the correct version of DLTbook

-- **Note**: If you're using a Mac, you may need to install the Java Development Kit (JDK) instead of the Java Runtime Environment (JRE)
+- If you're using a Mac, you may need to install the Java Development Kit (JDK) instead of the Java Runtime Environment (JRE)

   </box>